 It’s a time when we can all get caught up in the excitement of the season and lose ourselves in the festivity of it all.
 Our supermarkets tempt us with cut price offers of boxes of sweets, biscuits and chocolates.
 Christmas puddings, cakes and mince pies, which make their appearance by early October!

-How many people in our increasingly Godless and materialistic society will spare a thought for the birth of Jesus, the Christ (Messiah), in Bethlehem?
-Almighty God, in His love for humankind, sent us all a marvellous present, the gift of His Only Son, the pathway to salvation for those who trust in Jesus and in God, his Father.
+I wonder how many people in our increasingly materialistic world will think about the birth of Jesus Christ?
+Almighty God, in His love for mankind, sent us all a marvellous gift – the gift of His Only Son, the pathway to salvation for those who trust in Jesus and in God, his Father.

-So, as we look forward to Christmas, we must always remember why Jesus was born and give our grateful thanks to God for His Gift, Jesus the Saviour, who is described by the apostle Paul as “God’s unspeakable gift.”
-(2 Corinthians 2:15)
+So, as we look forward to Christmas, we must always remember why Jesus was born and give our grateful thanks to God for His Gift, Jesus the Saviour, who is described by the apostle Paul as,